freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 ```

 ### Checkboxes and radios
-This are standard html elements.
-Bootstrap has extra classes for these, '.form-check', 'form-check-label' -> which wrapps the input field and the text that explain what for it is, and ','.form-check-input' for the input itself.
+These are standard html elements.
+Bootstrap has extra classes for these, '.form-check', 'form-check-label' -> which wraps the input field and the text that explain what for, it is and ','.form-check-input' for the input itself.

 ```html
 <div class="form-check">